aquariuslt/sw-webview/README.md

 The project uses Carthage for iOS dependencies and NPM for JavaScript dependencies.
 So make sure you have both installed.
 Then:

  1. Clone this repo
- 2. Go to the repo directory and type `carthage bootstrap` to install the iOS dependencies.
+ 2. Go to the repo directory and type `./carthage.sh bootstrap` to install the iOS dependencies.
  3. Go to the `SWWebView/js-src` directory and type `npm install` to install the JavaScript dependencies

 ## Running